 - Coconut also makes a thick base for this chutney; try coconut next time.

-- Replacing the tamarind with tomato or lemon juice will give you another version of this carrot chutney.
+- Replace the tamarind with tomato or lemon juice.

 - Always refrigerate the carrot chutney.
 If it’s too cold to serve, keep the required quantity at room temperature before serving.